 How to Ask Your Barber for the Perfect Messy Fringe (The Script)

 Communication is where most haircuts go wrong.
-Use these specific semantic entities and keywords to ensure your barber understands the intent.
+Use these specific phrases to make sure your barber understands the intent.

 The Script: